solape-labs/solape-explorer/README.md

-# Serum Explorer 👀💧
+# Solape Openbook Explorer 🛠️🦍

-A explorer dashboard to search for various markets deployed on a [Serum Dex V3](https://github.com/project-serum/serum-dex) program.
+A explorer dashboard to search for various markets deployed on a [Openbook DEX](https://github.com/openbook-dex/program) program.

 ## Getting Started